Five Ways to Increase Optimism for the Holidays

 Procrastination creates panic.
-When the to-do lists pile up and time runs short, the natural reaction is to revert to survival mode.
+When the to-do lists pile and time runs short, the natural reaction is to revert to survival mode.
 Optimism is difficult in the midst of panic.
 Conversely, well-planned, well-executed productivity leads to higher self-esteem and natural optimism.
 Maintaining a margin that allows managing unexpected interruptions, rising to any occasion, and effectively staying “one step ahead” innately energizes and enhances outlook.

 Do something for someone else, expecting nothing in return.

-The ironic aspect of doing something for someone expecting nothing is return is that you, more often than not, become the greater beneficiary.
-The result of serving is an optimistic shift in perspective.
-Serving others takes the focus off of what they may not, or cannot, do for you and transfers the focus to what you can do for others.
-Kindness and gifts of service you proactively choose empower you and extend joy to those to whom you give.
-The giving, rather than response, becomes the much greater gift to the giver.
+The ironic aspect of doing something for someone expecting nothing is return is that the giver, more often than not, becomes the greater beneficiary.
+Serving leads to an optimistic shift in perspective.
+Serving gifts us with opportunity – what we can do for others.
+Kindness and gifts of service we proactively extend vitalize us, and the giving, most often, becomes the much greater gift.

 During this holiday season, practice optimism.
 You will find yourself happier, more compelling, and more influential.
 Others cannot help but catch positivity.
 Notice what’s good in the midst of this busy season.
-There is no better way to remember those good things in your life than by choosing an optimistic frame of mind.
+There is no better way to remember those good things in our lives than by choosing an optimistic frame of mind.